When most people think of their product launch plan, they think in terms of the first definition in the Merriam-Webster

 - The post-launch step: reviewing results, making changes, and planning for the future

 In this article, we’re going to cover a “minimum viable approach” to these three product launch steps.

 If you want to know how to launch a product successfully — even if you’ve never launched an online offer before — you’ve come to the right place.

 This new product launch plan is easy to implement, even for a first-timer.

 My goal is to help you build a simple, doable product launch strategy — a sort of product launch plan checklist you can use as a guide.
 You can always add complexity later after you’ve been through the launch process a time or two.

-By the way — there’s a lot to coordinate in a launch, even a simple one.
-My New Product Launch Strategy Builder PDF will help you keep it all organized.
+By the way — there’s a lot to coordinate when you’re planning a product launch, even a simple one.
+The sample launch plan in my New Product Launch Strategy Builder PDF will help you keep it all organized.
 It’s free!
 Register below and I’ll send it to your inbox.

 How to plan a new product launch: A sample launch plan